RomanMski/market-microstructure-backtests/README.md

 Examples:

-- MA300
-- MA500
+- MA100-2000
-- percentage distance from the moving average
+- significant percentage distance from the moving average
-- future maximum rebound over a fixed horizon
+- future maximum rebound over a fixed horizon after setting the buy signal at this significant deviation
-- future adverse movement over the same horizon

-A typical research question is:

-> If price is 0.10% below MA300, what is the distribution of the maximum rebound over the next 2,000 seconds?
+ For Example: If price is 0.10% below MA300, what is the distribution of the maximum rebound over the next 2,000 seconds?

-This first step is not yet a trading strategy.
-It is just a way to understand whether the market has a measurable conditional response after short-term deviations.

 ---